Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 There are a number of excellent reasons to choose vegan milk over cows’ milk:

-With all these factors taken into consideration, it’s no wonder that cow’s milk sales are in a tailspin.
-Meanwhile, vegan milk sales keep going up by leaps and bounds.
+With all these factors taken into consideration, it’s no wonder that vegan milk sales continue to rapidly increase while cows’ milk sales are in steady decline.

 The Rise of Vegan Milk in Paper Cartons

 In the 1990s, vegan milks were such a tiny niche market that they were sold only in shelf-stable aseptic juice boxes.
-But as these products gained popularity, increasing sales made it commercially viable to switch to conventional paper milk cartons.
-With this packaging change, vegan milks for the first time appeared side-by-side with cow’s milk in the refrigerated dairy case.
-Predictably, this move drove already surging sales even higher.
+But over time, increasing sales made switching to conventional paper milk cartons commercially viable.
+With this packaging change, vegan milks for the first time appeared side-by-side with cows’ milk in the refrigerated dairy case.
+Predictably, this positioning drove already surging sales even higher.
 Most supermarkets now carry several brands of vegan milk, and a good natural foods store will carry a dozen or more varieties.

 Nutrition

 Countless varieties of vegan milk exist, and nutrition varies drastically from one product to the next.
-Some brands are incredibly nutritious, while others are scarcely more nutritious than sugar water.
+Some brands are incredibly nutritious, while others are hardly better for you than sugar water.
 The three most important nutrients to consider are protein, sugar, and calcium.
 Additionally, Vitamin D and iodine deserve a mention.
 Let’s take a look at each of these nutrients.

 Protein